Introducing PAULIE: The City's New Permitting and Licensing Platform

 How to Submit a Completed Application:

-• Applications must be received by 4:30 p.m.
-(Central Standard Time) on the cutoff date (listed in the application) in order for your case to be heard on the scheduled hearing date listed in the application.
-Please note that the DSI customer lobby at 375 Jackson Street closes at 4:00 p.m.
+The date a complete application is submitted determines which hearing date the public hearing is scheduled for.
+Applications must be received by 4:30 p.m.
+(Central Standard Time) on the cutoff date (listed on the meeting schedule) in order for your case to be heard on the associated hearing date.

 Please contact the primary BZA staff member David Eide at 651-266-9088 if you have any questions or need help with the variance application or the public hearing process.